PhotonFile Logo

 Do you support client-side encryption?

 Yes.
-For supported browsers, PhotonFile can encrypt your file in the browser before it ever leaves your machine.
+In supported web-app browser flows, PhotonFile can encrypt your file in the browser before it ever leaves your machine.
+PhotonFile Desktop provides a richer native experience for send, receive, and Vault workflows.
 The decryption key is encoded into the URL fragment (the part after #...), which never gets sent to the server.

 That means the relay only sees encrypted chunks, and only someone you share the full link with can decrypt the content.
 If you want to understand the details, check the Technology page for diagrams and implementation notes.